Security Services in Argentina

 If possible, book taxis in advance.
 If you hail a taxi in the street, only use a ‘radio taxi’.
 These have a clearly visible company logo on the rear passenger doors.
 Some popular ride hailing apps are not regulated by the government of Argentina.
 The City of Buenos Aires’ government site holds a downloadable list of registered taxi companies with their contact details.
 For transport to and from airports, the Aeropuertos Argentina 2000 site lists the options available at each airport in the country (select Our Airports).

-Kidnappings and so called ‘express kidnappings’ occur in Argentina.
+Kidnappings and so-called ‘express kidnappings’ occur in Argentina.
 Victims are held and forced to empty their bank accounts in different ATMs after which they are normally quickly released.

 If you’re a victim of crime, you should inform the local police and get a police report from the nearest police station.
 You’ll also need the police report to apply for an emergency travel document from the British Embassy and to apply for a replacement passport when you return to the UK.